 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This cozy mystery is a paperback edition that was published by Berkley Prime Crime on March 1, 2001 in paperback and has 212 pages.
+This cozy mystery is a paperback edition that was published by Berkley Prime Crime on March 1, 2001 and has 212 pages.

 Explore it on Goodreads or Amazon.